MaroueneMaamar/Rocket_Elevators_Controllers/README.md

 # Rocket_Elevators_Controllers
-Contains the Javascript, Python and algorithm files for the elevator controllers for the New Rocket Elevator Solutions.
+Contains the C#, Go , Javascript, Python and algorithm files for the elevator controllers for the New Rocket Elevator Solutions.

 The project contains 4 files (battery.cs, column.cs, elevator.cs, progam.cs)